Oghma-Infinium/Vagabond/README.md

 ### In-Game MCM options

+*If MCM for a mod is not mentioned in this section, it may or may not be safe to customize.
+Only MCM settings specifically mentioned in this section are officially supported to be adjusted.*

  - **Skyrim Unboound**: You can change your start settings here. **Do not choose werewolf or vampire start these are known to cause issues.**
  - **Smoothcam**: Try out various presets included if you don't like the default camera.
  - **Lamas tinyhud**: Default settings might make the hud widget look wrong on some screen resolutions.
 Adjust the settings here.